b0bcarlson/word-data/README.md

 This project relies on PRAW.
 Words are retrieved only with Python (PRAW).
 All logic and processing is done through PHP.
-Assumed database called "words", tables for "words1"..."words10" already created in MySQL.
+Assumed database called "words", tables "words1", "words2", and "words3" already created in MySQL.